The Voting Myth Exposed and Debunked ~ Racism In the Two-Party System

 While there is no shortage of propaganda that over-exaggerates the power of the Black vote, the truth is — despite all the lies that have been told — Blacks did not put Barack Obama in office.
 They contributed, but without a strong White and Hispanic swing and turnout, it would not have been possible.
 The math simply does not add up.

-The failure of Blacks to develop a lucid perspicacity of the current two-party system has led to us being immensely vulnerable to highly fallible philosophies that place the blame of the Black condition on the failure Blacks to vote.
-Most Blacks cannot even explain how we moved from being predominantly Republican at the end of slavery to being almost 90 percent Democrats now.
+The failure of Blacks to develop a lucid perspicacity of the current two-party system has led to us being immensely vulnerable to highly fallible philosophies that place the blame of the Black condition on the failure of Blacks to vote.
+Most Blacks cannot even explain how we moved from being predominantly Republican at the end of slavery to being over 90 percent Democrats now.
 To understand this system and how it works against us, you have to go all the way back to the immediate aftermath of the civil war, specifically the first 12 years, which is commonly referred to as the Reconstruction Era.

 If I were to tell you that the South actually won the Civil War, you would likely tell me that I am crazy, but that is what Reconstruction was all about.
 While the Confederate military surrendered, the South kept fighting through clandestine groups like the Ku Klux Klan.
 These groups conducted relentless raids on Union military installations in the South — causing damages and even loss of life.
-Eventually, the Union withdrew from the South and things slowly returned to the way they were — with the exception of chattel slavery, which reemerged as slavery by another name over and over.
-This pattern of finding new ways to enslave Blacks, especially Black men, continued up to at least 1944 and reemerged in the 1990s — introducing a new era referred to as the New Jim Crow.
+Eventually, the Union withdrew from the South, and things slowly returned to the way they were — with the exception of chattel slavery, which reemerged as slavery by another name over and over.
+This pattern of finding new ways to enslave Blacks, especially Black men, continued up to at least 1944 and reemerged in the 1990s — introducing a new era referred to as the New Jim Crow—mass incarceration.

 While the Whites in the South were never able to completely restore the genteel antebellum society that had been destroyed during the war, they were able to reclaim their independence.
-Once White in the South had reclaimed their “honor” and independence, they determined that recently freed slaves did not possess the maturity to experience political and economic freedom, so the suppression of the rights of Blacks became common through local and state laws, as well as social practices.
+Once Whites in the South had reclaimed their “honor” and independence, they determined that recently freed slaves did not possess the maturity to experience political and economic freedom, so the suppression of the rights of Blacks became common through local and state laws, as well as social practices.
 This was also the point in which White privilege emerged by way of these new laws and social policies.

 There were laws known as Black Codes.
 “Black codes were restrictive laws designed to limit the freedom of African Americans and ensure their availability as a cheap labor force after slavery was abolished during the Civil War.
-Though the Union victory had given some 4 million slaves their freedom, the question of freed blacks’ status in the postwar South was still very much unresolved.
-Under black codes, many states required blacks to sign yearly labor contracts; if they refused, they risked being arrested, fined and forced into unpaid labor.”
+Though the Union quasi-victory had given some 4 million slaves their freedom, the question of freed blacks’ status in the postwar South was still very much unresolved.
+Under black codes, many states required blacks to sign yearly labor contracts; if they refused, they risked being arrested, fined, and forced into unpaid labor.”

 Get your signed copy of The Mis-Education of Black Youth in America!

 There was also convict leasing, which was a system of penal labor practiced in the Southern United States.
-Convict leasing provided prisoner labor to private parties, such as plantation owners and corporations (e.g. Tennessee Coal and Iron Company).
+Convict leasing provided prisoner labor to private parties, such as plantation owners and corporations (e.g., Tennessee Coal and Iron Company).
 The lessee was responsible for feeding, clothing, and housing the prisoners.
 Convict leasing was the predecessor to the current Private Prison Industrial Complex that drives current-day mass incarceration, in which Black males are disproportionately affected.

 There would be other machinations levied against the Blacks, including redlining, urban renewal, benign neglect, and gentrification — all forms of serial forced displacement.
 The negative repercussions of serial forced displacement are still being felt by the Black collective.